phyloLearn/ML4Phylo/README.md

 Machine Learning techniques applied to Phylogenetic Analysis

 # Dependencies
-The dependencies to be installed are as follows: scipy, numpy, ete3, biopython, dendropy, scikit-bio, tqdm
+The dependencies to be installed are as follows:
+- scipy
+- numpy
+- ete3
+- biopython
+- dendropy
+- scikit-bio
+- tqdm

 To install any of these packages you only need to run the command: